 From the late 19th century the Metropolitan Police Special Branch investigated terrorism while MI5, established in 1909, was a counter-intelligence unit focusing on espionage and political “subversion”.
 The switch began in 1992 when Dame Stella Rimington, then head of MI5, effected a Whitehall coup and stole primacy for investigating Irish terrorism from the Met.
 As a result MI5 magically discovered that subversion was not such a threat after all – this revelation only three years after the Berlin Wall came down – and transferred all its staff over to the new, sexy counter-terrorism sections.
 Since then, MI5 has been eagerly building its counter-terrorism empire, despite this being more obviously evidential police work.

 Special Branch was relegated to a supporting role, dabbling in organised crime and animal rights activists, but not terribly excited about either.
-Its prestige had been seriously tarnished.
-It also had a group of experienced undercover cops – known then as the Special Duties Section – with time on their hands.
+Its prestige had been seriously dented.
+It also had a group of experienced undercover cops – known then to MI5 as the Special Duties Section – with time on their hands.

-It should therefore come as little surprise that Acpo, the private limited company comprising senior police officers across the country, came up with the brilliant idea of using this skill-set against UK “domestic extremists”.
-Acpo set up the National Public Order Intelligence Unit (NPOIU).
-This first focused primarily on animal rights activists, but mission creep rapidly set in and the unit’s role expanded into peaceful protest groups.
-When this unaccountable, Stasi-like unit was revealed it rightly caused an outcry, especially as the term “domestic extremist” is not recognised under UK law, and cannot legally be used as justification to aggressively invade an individual’s privacy because of their legitimate political beliefs and activism.
-So, plod has become increasingly spooky.
-What of the spooks?
+It should therefore come as little surprise that ACPO came up with the brilliant idea of using this skill-set against UK “domestic extremists”.
+It renamed the SDS as the NPOIU, which first focused primarily on potentially violent animal rights activists, but mission creep rapidly set in and the unit’s role expanded into peaceful protest groups.
+When this unaccountable unit was revealed it rightly caused an outcry, especially as the term “domestic extremist” is not recognised under UK law, and cannot legally be used as justification to aggressively invade an individual’s privacy because of their legitimate political beliefs and activism.

 As I mentioned, they have been aggressively hoovering up the prestigious counter-terrorism work.
 But, despite what the Americans have hysterically asserted since 9/11, terrorism is not some unique form of “eviltude”.
 It is a crime – a hideous, shocking one, but still a crime that should be investigated, with evidence gathered, due process applied and the suspects on trial in front of a jury.